keleshev/schema/README.md

 raise `SchemaExit` exit-exception, which will tell `Schema` that that piece of data is invalid, otherwise -- it will continue to validate;

-As example, you can use `Use` for creating such objects. `Use` help to use a function or a type to convert a value while validating it:
+As example, you can use `Use` for creating such objects. `Use` helps to use a function or type to convert a value while validating it:

 ```python
 >>> from schema import Use